 Midway Safe Harbor 21st Century Community Center

-Midway Safe Harbor’s after-school curriculum addresses the disadvantages of the local youth: an above average number of students who live in or near poverty level, who have below grade-level proficiency in reading, math and science, who are in need of credit recovery to graduate and who are at risk of dropping out of school.
+Midway Safe Harbor’s after-school curriculum addresses the disadvantages of the local youth: an above average number of students who live in or near poverty level; students with below grade-level proficiency in reading, math and science; students needing credit recovery to graduate; and those who are at-risk of dropping out of school.
 With this in mind, the staff and the activities concentrate on promoting youth development and academic advancement along with improved social skills, citizenship, behavioral modification and self-esteem.

 Safe and Drug Free Schools